kippesikgithub/allsky/zwo_asi120mc.md

 Indi-Allsky installed in the Proxmox Ubuntu LXE
 Indi-Allsky mode: INDI

-#### Prepare IP Camera
+#### Prepare the ESP32 (optional)
-Waterproofing: Lunch-Box (Hema), Housing and Dome from old Samsung IP camera
-Power: 6mtr cable, 12v 2A Adapter, 2x 12->5V converter
+Since I use Home Assistant (with EspHome) very heavily, I created my own sensors for in the Box and Dome.
+Esp32 with EspHome config for 1 Temperature sensor in the box, 1 Temperature and Humidity sensor in the Dome, Relais with Dewheater in the Dome.
+Some Node Red automation flows controlling the dewheater, using the dewpoint.
 Esp32 super mini board
 Dallas temp sensor
 DHT11 temp/humidity sensor
 5v Relais for dewheater in dome
 12 x 30ohm resistors as dew heater

+#### Prepare IP Camera and Housing
+Waterproofing: Lunch-Box (Hema), Housing and Dome from old Samsung IP camera
+Power: Laptop Adapter 18.5v 3.82A, 6mtr cable
+Buck convertors 2x input:8-24 -> output:5V 5A converter

 #### Prepare the RPI
 I use this method because my ZWO ASI120MC is not really well supported by linux.